miguel93041/electricURL-urlshortener/README.md

 - **Responses:**
     - `301 Moved Permanently`: Successfully redirects to the target URL.
-    - `400 Bad Request`: The `url` does not meet the required format or is not reachable.
+    - `400 Bad Request`: The `id` does not meet the required format or the original URL is not reachable.
-    - `403 Forbidden`: The `url` is unsafe.
+    - `403 Forbidden`: The original URL is unsafe.
     - `404 Not Found`: The provided `id` does not exist.
-    - `429 TOO MANY REQUESTS`: Redirection limit reached for the given URL.
+    - `429 Too Many Requests`: Redirection limit reached for the given URL.
     - `500 Internal Server Error`: Unexpected server error.

 ### 3. **Generate QR Code**